-The only critical habitat for piping plover is more than a mile away from the TSP as described in Section 1.4.6.2.
+The only critical habitat for piping plover is more than a mile away from the NED Plan or LPP as described in Section 1.4.6.2.
 Direct impacts would therefore not occur, and it would be too far to have any disturbance effects on nesting Piping plover.
 Therefore no significant impacts would occur to Piping plover critical habitat.
-The existing offshore placement site ODMDS 1 that would be used for any hopper dredging used for construction or maintenance of the TSP is located in Gulf waters designated as Loggerhead turtle critical habitat.
-The effect determination on the critical habitat resulting from the BA provided in Appendix K is that the TSP may effect but not adversely affect the critical habitat.
+The existing offshore placement site ODMDS 1 that would be used for any dredging used for construction or maintenance of the NED Plan or LPP is located in Gulf waters designated as Loggerhead turtle critical habitat.
+No hopper dredging would be used for new work dredging; only hydraulic dredging employing a scow for placement.
+Hopper dredging would be limited to maintenance as is currently done for the existing HSC.
+The effect determination on the critical habitat resulting from the BA provided in Appendix K is that the NED Plan or LPP may effect but not adversely affect the critical habitat.
 As discussed in Section 3.2.5.1, the determination follows the recent clarification to the 2007 GRBO on hopper dredging, detailed in Appendix K. No significant adverse effects are expected on critical habitat.

-Similar to WMAs, critical habitat are set aside lands that would not be subject to development, and the TSP channel changes would not induce landside development or offshore placement.
-The TSP channel modifications would not change the character of the beach habitat of Piping Plover nor the offshore nature of sea turtle Gulf of Mexico habitat.
-Therefore no significant indirect effects are expected to critical habitat from the TSP channel modifications.
+Similar to WMAs, critical habitat are set aside lands that would not be subject to development, and the NED Plan or LPP channel changes would not induce landside development or offshore placement.
+The NED Plan or LPP channel modifications would not change the character of the beach habitat of Piping Plover nor the offshore nature of sea turtle Gulf of Mexico habitat.
+Therefore no significant indirect effects are expected to critical habitat from the NED Plan or LPP channel modifications.